Skip to content

 What this means for churches

-• A key threshold is whether it is reasonable to expect that 200 or more individuals may be present at the same time, at least occasionally.
+- A key threshold is whether it is reasonable to expect that 200 or more individuals may be present at the same time, even if only occasionally.
 If so, the building falls within scope (so-called “standard tier”).

-• Importantly for worship-buildings: even if a church might host 800+ people for some event, if its principal use is as a place of worship it remains in the standard tier, not the enhanced tier.
+- Importantly for places of worship: even if a church might host 800+ people for some events, such as concerts, if its principal use is as a place of worship it remains in the standard tier, not the enhanced tier.

 Timing & current status